ADVISORI Logo

 • Protection against external and internal threats through control of privileged accounts

-• Reduction of attack surface by minimizing permanent administrator rights
+• Reduction of the attack surface by minimizing permanent administrator privileges

 • Prevention of lateral movement during security incidents